SOTETO/heureka/readme.md

 1. `up`
 2. Create an account by using the registration view on `http://localhost`.
 3. Use `admin` to grant admin rights to your newly created user.
+4. Request `/docu` to initiate an admin account for your local Grav CMS instance, the base for the documentation.

 ## Configuration files
 There are several configuration files to make the MS-architecture more save: